ntrezowan/the-plain/_posts/2020-5-27-encrypt-ec2-ebs-root-volume-in-aws.md

 	c.
 Open the newly created snapshot and name it something as `ec2name-unencrypted-snapshot`

-4. Encrypt the new snapshot
+4. Create a new encrypted volume from the unencrypted snapshot and attach to the instance

 	a.
-Go to `EC2 > Snapshots`, choose the new snapshot, select `Action > Copy`

-	b.
-Check the `Destination Region` and name it as `ec2name-encrypted-snapshot`

-	c.
-Select `Encryption`, choose the `Master Key` that you have just created and click Finish

-	d.
-Verify that the snapshot is encrypted with the KMS key

-5. Create a new encrypted volume from the encrypted snapshot and attach to the instance

-	a.
 Go to `EC2 > Snapshots`, choose the encrypted snapshot, and select `Action > Create Volume`

 	b.
-Name it `ec2name-encrypted-volume`, check the AZ (both EC2 and Volume needs to be in the same AZ), and `Master Key`
+Check the AZ (both EC2 and Volume needs to be in the same AZ), tick `Encryption`, choose the `Master Key` that you have just created and click Finish

 	c.
-Click `Create Volume`
+Click `Create Volume`.
+Verify that the snapshot is encrypted with the KMS key and name is as `ec2name-encrypted-volume`

-6. Detach the existing unencrypted volume from the EC2 and attach the encrypted volume
+5. Detach the existing unencrypted volume from the EC2 and attach the encrypted volume

 	a.
 Go to `EC2 > Instances`, choose the instance and select `Action > Instance State > Stop`